csirtgadgets/krenk-protocol/README.md

 +----------------+
 ```
 String data that represents multi-character attributes in a language different than the default encoding of the document is of the MLSTRING data type.
 The default lang (language) attribute MUST be 'EN'.

-Bytes
+Real Numbers
 --
-A binary octet is represented by the BYTE data type.
-A sequence of binary octets is represented by the BYTE[] data type.
-These octets are encoded using base64.
+Real (floating-point) attributes are represented by the REAL data type.
+Real data MUST be encoded in Base 10.

+Enumerated Types
+--
+Enumerated types are represented by the ENUM data type, and consist of an ordered list of acceptable values.
+Each value has a representative keyword.
+Within the schema, the enumerated type keywords are used as attribute values.

+Date-Time Strings
+--
+Date-time strings are represented by the DATETIME data type.
+Each date-time string identifies a particular instant in time; ranges are not supported.
+Date-time strings are formatted according to a subset of ISO 8601: 2000 [13] documented in RFC [3339](http://www.ietf.org/rfc/rfc3339.txt).
 8. References
 ==
 8.1.
 Implementations